ndrean/Solid-components/_posts/2020-01-09-JS-forEach-for-of.md

 ---
 layout: post
-title: JS- forEach vs for of
+title: JS, forEach vs for of
 ---

 Suppose we want to write a Javascript function that efficiently checks whether the running sum of numbers in an array ever exceeds some maximum: